-Tendonitis is the name for inflammation of the tendons; the fibrous strings that keep your muscles connected to your bones.
-You probably don’t give much thought to tendon health, until they start to hurt.
-The pain of tendonitis can be quite debilitating and is mostly caused by certain sports, like tennis, golf, running, cycling, badminton, and boxing – anything that causes you to move in a repetitive manner, or high-intensity exercise that jars the joints.
+Tendonitis is the name for inflammation of the tendons, the fibrous strings that keep your muscles connected to your bones.
+You probably don’t think much about tendon health until they start to hurt.
+The pain of tendonitis can be quite debilitating and is mostly caused by certain sports, like tennis, golf, running, cycling, badminton, and boxing – anything that causes you to move in a repetitive manner or high-intensity exercise that jars the joints.

-There is a common misconception that only sportspeople are affected by tendonitis, but it also affects people who don’t move much all day, like those sitting in office chairs.
-It affects anyone who moves a certain body part in a repetitive manner, and especially when combined with poor posture; secretaries and cleaners are prone to tendonitis, as are gardeners and people who lift heavy boxes all day.
+There is a common misconception that tendonitis only affects sportspeople but also affects people who don’t move much all day, like those sitting in office chairs.
+It affects anyone who repetitively moves a certain body part, and especially when combined with poor posture, secretaries and cleaners are prone to tendonitis, as are gardeners and people who lift heavy boxes all day.
 Those who suffer from medical conditions like Rheumatoid arthritis or gout may also get tendonitis due to the stress these conditions place on their joints.

 A repetitive strain injury is a very common form of tendonitis.
-If you make the wise decision to rest immediately, and make postural changes where necessary, tendonitis might just go away on its own.
+If you decide to rest immediately and make postural changes where necessary, tendonitis might go away independently.
 This may happen any time between a couple of weeks or several months, but if instead it is exacerbated by further repetitive movements, the pain can be overwhelming.
 In this case, a proper course of treatment should be undertaken.

 Tendonitis affects everyone… know the signs!

 Tendonitis tends to affect people over the age of 40 more often, which is due to wear and tear; tendons lose their elasticity over time and become more easily damaged with age.
 They can become inflamed and tear or rupture, which is incredibly painful.
-It is often accompanied by joint or muscle pain, and it is not only sports fanatics and older people that suffer from it though, so it is important to take care of your tendons through mindfulness whatever your age.
+It is often accompanied by joint or muscle pain, and it is not only sports fanatics and older people who suffer from it, though, so it is important to take care of your tendons through mindfulness, whatever your age.